NOOSPHERE-EXISTS/963/index.md

 **XOO** is ERC20, immutable and permissionless.
 No mint, no freeze, no admin.

+**XOO** grows organically, through increasing recognition of its value.
 Its value will rise, against fiat or gold, but also in minds and actions as a universal tool.

-**XOO** is Wealth with purpose.
+**XOO** is wealth with purpose.
 Truth in value, value in truth.

-# Noosphere Exists (XOO) Token Overview
+# Noosphere Exists (XOO) - Overview

 Contract: `0x0000000000000000000000000000000000000000`